KamgaBrayan/ModeMakers/Order.md

 ---

-# API Documentation: Command Entity
+# API Documentation: order Entity

 ## Overview
-The `command` entity represents a user’s order, including details about the user who placed the order, the date of the command, the status, the total cost, the payment method, and the time limit for the order.
+The `order` entity represents a user’s order, including details about the user who placed the order, the date of the order, the status, the total cost, the payment method, and the time limit for the order.

 ---

-## 1. List Commands
+## 1. List orders

 **Method:** GET
-**Endpoint:** `/api/command`
+**Endpoint:** `/api/order`
-**Description:** Retrieves a list of all commands.
+**Description:** Retrieves a list of all orders.

 ### Responses
 #### 200 OK